 - Once you cook the bacon and remove it from the pan, you can remove the excess bacon fat in the pot or leave it there.
 I, personally leave it in there for more bacon flavor.

-- If you like spicy jam you can increase the amount of red pepper flakes.
+- If you like spicy or more savory jam you can increase the amount of red pepper flakes.

 - When coming to the end of the cooking process you might need to stir more frequently to avoid scorching.